-The 2017 edition of this trusted Code presents the latest comprehensive regulations for electrical wiring, overcurrent protection, grounding, and installation of equipment.
+The 2017 edition of this trusted Code presents the latest comprehensive regulations for electrical wiring, overcurrent protection, grounding, and equipment installation.
 Major additions reflect the continuing growth in renewable power technology.
 Other NEC revisions protect the public and workers from deadly hazards.

-Work with the latest requirements governing public and private buildings, homes, and structures; outdoor yards and lots; utility equipment; installations that connect to the power grid; and consumer-owned power generation systems and equipment.
+Work with the latest requirements governing public and private buildings, homes, structures, outdoor yards and lots; utility equipment; installations connecting to the power grid; and consumer-owned power generation systems and equipment.